 Junk files waste hard drive space and might even generate file conflicts.
 As such, deleting temporary junk files might help resolve the 0xe06d7363 error.
 Even if erasing temporary files doesn’t make much difference, it’s still good system maintenance.
 You can delete junk files with the freeware CCleaner as follows.

-- First, click Download on this web page to save CCleaner’s installer to a hard drive folder.
+- First, click Download to save CCleaner’s installer to a hard drive folder.

 - Open CCleaner’s setup wizard to add the software to Windows.